 They didn’t win the Oscar but won a lot of hearts and cheers that night at Prestige Cinema.
 I was left mopping my eyes after realizing the short film was based on a true story.
-The 26-minute film about a Mandera bus attack went beyond terrorism and Al Shabaab to demonstrate a story of humanity and compassion – just in case you’re wondering if there’s hope in Kenya.
+The 26-minute film about a Mandera bus attack went beyond terrorism and Al Shabaab to demonstrate a story of humanity and compassion.
+Yes, there is hope in Kenya.

 3. 18 hours

 This one touched a lot of emotions.
 I was at the edge of my seat during most of the heart-rending 70 minutes.
 I couldn’t believe the tears that burst out of me, seeing the anguish of the helpless widow played by Sue Wanjiru.

 After the free screening at Alliance Francaise, we had a Q&A session with the director Njue Kevin and a couple of medical experts.
-We learnt that the family of Alex Madaga was compensated and there’s a health bill drafted to prevent an unnecessary death from happening again.
-We were even given ambulance contact cards to pass to our family members.
+We learnt from them that the family of Alex Madaga was compensated and there’s a health bill drafted to prevent such an unnecessary death from happening again.
+They even gave us ambulance contact cards to pass to our family members.
 Free emergency care is a right for every Kenyan.

 Of course, 18 hours caught the right world attention.
-It recently won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria for Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall, which were received by producer Phoebe Ruguru.
+It recently won three awards at Africa Magic Viewers Choice Awards 2018 in Nigeria for Best Film Editor, Best East African movie (previously won by Kati Kati), and Best Film Overall, received by producer Phoebe Ruguru.
 Now, doesn’t that make you want to watch it?

 4. Supa Modo

 The family drama is about a young girl who dreams of being a superhero but her health says otherwise.
-As an idea from her elder sister, her village decides to make her childish dream come true.
+Starting as a wild idea from her elder sister, her village decides to make her childish dream come true.
 The plot is almost fantastical, but the Kikuyu dialogue and rural environment made it so relatable.

 I was so proud to hear Kenyan music playing throughout the movie, starting with Don Ngartia’s Mirabelle and later Just A Band.
 The project also involved the creative minds of musician Silas Miami, Kenyan filmmaker Mugambi Nthiga and the video producer Enos Olik.